dequelabs/axe-core/doc/API.md

 #### Use resultTypes

 An approach you can take to reducing the time is use the `resultTypes` option.
-By calling `axe.run` with the following options, axe-core will only return the full details of the `violations` array and will only return one instance of each of the `inapplicable`, `incomplete` and `pass` array for each rule that has at least one of those entries.
+By calling `axe.run` with the following options, axe-core will only return the full details of the `violations` array and will only return one instance of each of the `inapplicable`, `incomplete` and `pass` arrays for each rule that has at least one of those entries.
 This will reduce the amount of computation that axe-core does for the unique selectors.

 ```
 {
   resultTypes: ['violations']
 }
 ```

-### Multiple include regions

-If you tell axe-core to only analyze a section of the page and you have multiple selectors for pages to include, then axe-core must select within each region (which could be overlapping) and de-duplicate the matching elements.
-This is expensive and becomes more expensive, the more regions you supply and the larger the page.

-#### Analyze each region separately

-If you find yourself doing this with regions that contain a lot of elements, it might be faster to analyze each region separately and then merge the results outside of axe-core.
-Especially if you know that the regions are not overlapping, you can easily just concat the results.

 ### Other strategies